thuantv-uit/React_Basic/README.md

 ```

 ## 6. Form and Event
-1. In React, a **form** is a UI component used to collect user input (e.g., text, selections) via elements like <input>, <textarea>, or <select>.
+1. In React, a **form** is a UI component used to collect user input (e.g., text, selections) via elements like input, textarea, or select.
 It manages input data using state (often with useState) and handles submission with event handlers.

 2. In React, an **event** is a user or system action (e.g., click, input change, key press) handled by event handlers in components, typically passed as props or defined in JSX using camelCase attributes (e.g., onClick, onChange).